 Online Guide for Newcomers to Prince Edward Island - Canada

-For example, if you are buying something that has a price tag of $100, and both sales taxes are charged, you will pay $115.50 at checkout.
+In PEI you may have to pay Harmonized Sales Tax (HST) of 14% when you buy products and services.
+For example, if you are buying something that has a price tag of $100, and it is a taxable item, you will pay $114 at checkout.

 Sales Tax Exemptions